Damn (album): Critical reception

 Alexis Petridis of The Guardian wrote: "If it seems a more straightforward listen than To Pimp a Butterfly, there's a cheering sense that this doesn't equate to a lessening of musical ambition.
 There's none of that album's wilfully jarring quality – its sudden, anxious musical lurches and abrupt, short-circuiting leaps between genres – but the tracks on Damn still feel episodic and expansive.
 Whether Damn will have the same epochal impact as To Pimp a Butterfly remains to be seen, but either way it sounds like the work of a supremely confident artist at the top of his game."
-Neil McCormick of The Daily Telegraph stating that Damn "is the work of a future all-time great in full command of his powers".
+Neil McCormick of The Daily Telegraph stated that Damn "is the work of a future all-time great in full command of his powers".
 Leonie Cooper of NME said, "Damn. is by far his shortest release to date – but the ideas, thoughts and feelings it contains are massive, weighty things, from sexual tension to deep, dark depression".
 In Pitchforks review of Damn, Matthew Trammell writes Damn "is a widescreen masterpiece of rap, full of expensive beats, furious rhymes, and peerless storytelling about Kendrick's destiny in America".
 Writing for The A.V.
 Club, Evan Rytlewski concluded, "Lamar trusts every idea to stand on its own.
 When you're making art this substantial, vital, and virtuosic, there's no need to wrap a tidy bow around it."
 In a mixed review, A. Harmony of Exclaim! wrote that Damn "is the first time in Lamar's career that he hasn't broken new ground, explored old themes in new ways or exhibited sonic growth".